mandereh/alx-higher_level_programming/0x03-python-data_structures/README.md

 9-max_integer.py -> Write a function that finds the biggest integer of a list.
 10-divisible_by_2.py -> Write a function that finds all multiples of 2 in a list.
 11-delete_at.py -> Write a function that deletes the item at a specific position in a list.
+12-switch.py -> Complete the source code in order to switch value of a and b